Efficient fund management and project implementation

 On emerging markets

-Through the initiative Nordic Initiative for Cooperative Approaches NEFCO works together with the Nordic countries on supporting sustainable development and climate action in developing countries and promoting carbon pricing.
+Through the Nordic Initiative for Cooperative Approaches, NEFCO works together with the Nordic countries on supporting sustainable development and climate action in developing countries and promoting carbon pricing.

 NEFCO was a very early starter in the project-based carbon market and since 2003 has managed a number of carbon funds, including the NEFCO Carbon Fund and the NEFCO Norwegian Carbon Procurement Facility.

-NEFCO also supports the implementation and up-scaling of Nordic environmental technologies and climate solutions on global markets.
+NEFCO also supports the implementation and up-scaling of Nordic environmental technologies and climate solutions in global markets.

-The Nordic Project Fund (Nopef) finances feasibility studies related to green growth and sustainable development in a country outside EU/Efta for Nordic small and medium-sized companies.
+The Nordic Project Fund (Nopef) finances feasibility studies related to green growth and sustainable development in countries outside EU/EFTA for Nordic small and medium-sized companies.

-As a second step NEFCO offers financing to Nordic companies who successfully have established themselves abroad for green growth investments through the NEFCO Global financing scheme.
-The purpose of this financing instrument is to enable Nordic small and medium-sized companies within the environmental and climate sectors to invest in and develop business activities on international markets where growth opportunities have been identified.
+As a second step NEFCO offers financing to Nordic companies that have successfully established themselves abroad for green growth investments through the NEFCO Global financing scheme.
+The purpose of this financing instrument is to enable Nordic small and medium-sized companies within the environmental and climate sectors to invest in and develop business activities in international markets where growth opportunities have been identified.